-Most theologians believe that the Magi came sometime after Jesus' birth, up to 2 years later, as it would take time for the Magi to identify the Bethlehem Star, determine and interpret its significance, and then travel to Jerusalem and finally Bethlehem, following the star.
+Most theologians believe that the Magi came sometime after Jesus' birth, up to 2 years later, as it would take time for the Magi to identify the Bethlehem Star, determine and interpret its significance, and then to travel to Jerusalem and finally to Bethlehem, in pursuit of the star.
 Mary, at this time was in a house "... going into the house ..."
 (ESV), which presumably she and Joseph built or bought while living in Bethlehem.
-Jesus was present, as was his mother Mary when the Magi arrived at their house: "And going into the house, they saw the child with Mary his mother" (ESV).
+Jesus was present, and his mother Mary, when the Magi arrived at their house: "And going into the house, they saw the child with Mary his mother" (ESV).